ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 - Allow for usage of electricity maps and other live APIs.
 - Make use of start and end times to get specific Carbon Intensity if provided.
 - Unify the on-premise specific Carbon Intensity values with those used for cloud estimation.
 Should allow the list to expand and allow easier maintenance.
-- Same for identification of CPUS.
+- Same for identification of CPUs.

 ### Integrate the On-Premise code with the API/client.
 - Add an API endpoint to submit a CSV file that can be added to the data cache.